lucidium4/gdscript_clock/README.md

-# 12hr_clock
+# GDScript Clock
-a 12 hour clock for godot
+a simple 12 and 24 hour clock for GDScript

+# How to use
 Simply add the script as a autoload